elev1e1nSure/Applio-Bot/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+If you want to contribute, please fork the repository, create a dedicated feature branch, and submit a Pull Request for review.

 ## Support